Content Map Terms

 During the first few days after birth, your baby will have a newborn screening test, which includes a blood test and examination by a doctor or midwife.
 Early detection and treatment of some disorders can help prevent severe mental handicap, growth problems, health problems, or even sudden infant death.
-For more information on newborn screening, see HealthLinkBC File #67 Newborn Screening Test or visit Perinatal Services BC - Newborn Screening.
+For more information on newborn screening, see HealthLinkBC File #67 Newborn Blood Spot Card Screening or visit Perinatal Services BC - Newborn Screening.

 What is Down syndrome?

-What causes Down syndrome?
+What causes it?